ViacomCBS (NASDAQ:VIAC) PT Raised to $80.00

-ViacomCBS (NASDAQ:VIAC) had its target price raised by Needham & Company LLC from $55.00 to $80.00 in a report published on Thursday, The Fly reports.
-Needham & Company LLC currently has a buy rating on the stock.
+ViacomCBS (NASDAQ:VIAC) had its target price boosted by Needham & Company LLC from $55.00 to $80.00 in a research report issued on Wednesday, Benzinga reports.
+The brokerage presently has a “buy” rating on the stock.
+Needham & Company LLC’s price objective would indicate a potential upside of 11.30% from the stock’s previous close.

-A number of other analysts have also weighed in on VIAC.
-Moffett Nathanson increased their price objective on shares of ViacomCBS from $26.00 to $50.00 in a research report on Friday, January 15th.
-Barclays lowered shares of ViacomCBS from an overweight rating to an underweight rating and reduced their price objective for the stock from $36.00 to $35.00 in a research report on Tuesday, January 19th.
-BMO Capital Markets raised their target price on shares of ViacomCBS from $27.00 to $60.00 and gave the stock a market perform rating in a research report on Wednesday.
-Citigroup downgraded shares of ViacomCBS from a buy rating to a neutral rating and raised their target price for the company from $42.00 to $49.00 in a research note on Monday, February 1st.
-Finally, Credit Suisse Group downgraded shares of ViacomCBS from a neutral rating to an underperform rating and raised their target price for the company from $28.00 to $37.00 in a research note on Wednesday, January 27th.
-Eight investment analysts have rated the stock with a sell rating, nine have issued a hold rating and five have given a buy rating to the company.
-ViacomCBS currently has an average rating of Hold and a consensus price target of $41.09.
+Other analysts have also issued research reports about the company.
+Moffett Nathanson increased their price objective on ViacomCBS from $26.00 to $50.00 in a report on Friday, January 15th.
+Citigroup lowered ViacomCBS from a “buy” rating to a “neutral” rating and raised their target price for the stock from $42.00 to $49.00 in a research note on Monday, February 1st.
+Barclays downgraded ViacomCBS from an “overweight” rating to an “underweight” rating and cut their price target for the stock from $36.00 to $35.00 in a research report on Tuesday, January 19th.
+Evercore ISI increased their price target on ViacomCBS from $40.00 to $50.00 in a research report on Thursday, February 25th.
+Finally, UBS Group downgraded ViacomCBS from a “neutral” rating to a “sell” rating and set a $29.00 price target on the stock. in a research report on Monday, February 8th.
+Seven analysts have rated the stock with a sell rating, eleven have issued a hold rating and five have assigned a buy rating to the company’s stock.
+The company has a consensus rating of “Hold” and a consensus price target of $42.83.

-ViacomCBS (NASDAQ:VIAC) last announced its quarterly earnings results on Wednesday, February 24th.
-The company reported $1.04 EPS for the quarter, beating the Zacks’ consensus estimate of $1.01 by $0.03.
-ViacomCBS had a net margin of 5.22% and a return on equity of 18.58%.
-During the same period in the prior year, the business posted $0.97 earnings per share.
-As a group, equities analysts forecast that ViacomCBS will post 4.29 EPS for the current year.
+ViacomCBS (NASDAQ:VIAC) last issued its quarterly earnings data on Wednesday, February 24th.
+The company reported $1.04 EPS for the quarter, beating the consensus estimate of $1.01 by $0.03.
+ViacomCBS had a return on equity of 18.58% and a net margin of 5.22%.
+During the same quarter last year, the firm posted $0.97 earnings per share.
+As a group, research analysts forecast that ViacomCBS will post 4.29 EPS for the current year.

-The firm also recently announced a quarterly dividend, which will be paid on Thursday, April 1st.
-Investors of record on Monday, March 15th will be issued a dividend of $0.24 per share.
-The ex-dividend date of this dividend is Friday, March 12th.
-This represents a $0.96 annualized dividend and a dividend yield of 1.54%.
-ViacomCBS’s dividend payout ratio (DPR) is presently 19.16%.
+In other ViacomCBS news, Director Linda M. Griego sold 6,000 shares of the firm’s stock in a transaction that occurred on Friday, February 26th.
+The shares were sold at an average price of $64.51, for a total value of $387,060.00.
+Following the transaction, the director now directly owns 39,230 shares of the company’s stock, valued at approximately $2,530,727.30.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available at the SEC website.
+Company insiders own 0.31% of the company’s stock.

-Several institutional investors have recently modified their holdings of the stock.
-Dimensional Fund Advisors LP raised its holdings in shares of ViacomCBS by 3.2% during the fourth quarter.
-Dimensional Fund Advisors LP now owns 4,620,074 shares of the company’s stock worth $172,128,000 after purchasing an additional 144,651 shares during the last quarter.
-Hsbc Holdings PLC raised its holdings in shares of ViacomCBS by 268.1% during the fourth quarter.
-Hsbc Holdings PLC now owns 1,526,725 shares of the company’s stock worth $56,730,000 after purchasing an additional 1,112,010 shares during the last quarter.
-Fort Pitt Capital Group LLC purchased a new position in shares of ViacomCBS during the fourth quarter worth $85,000.
-Bank Julius Baer & Co.
-Ltd Zurich purchased a new position in shares of ViacomCBS during the fourth quarter worth $266,000.
-Finally, Intercontinental Wealth Advisors LLC purchased a new position in shares of ViacomCBS during the fourth quarter worth $407,000.
-80.47% of the stock is owned by hedge funds and other institutional investors.
+A number of institutional investors and hedge funds have recently added to or reduced their stakes in VIAC.
+Robeco Institutional Asset Management B.V. lifted its stake in ViacomCBS by 7.6% in the 3rd quarter.
+Robeco Institutional Asset Management B.V. now owns 154,867 shares of the company’s stock worth $4,334,000 after purchasing an additional 10,908 shares in the last quarter.
+Sumitomo Mitsui DS Asset Management Company Ltd lifted its stake in ViacomCBS by 1.6% in the 3rd quarter.
+Sumitomo Mitsui DS Asset Management Company Ltd now owns 33,515 shares of the company’s stock worth $938,000 after purchasing an additional 523 shares in the last quarter.
+Dupont Capital Management Corp lifted its stake in ViacomCBS by 264.7% in the 3rd quarter.
+Dupont Capital Management Corp now owns 58,580 shares of the company’s stock worth $1,641,000 after purchasing an additional 42,517 shares in the last quarter.
+Keybank National Association OH purchased a new position in ViacomCBS in the 3rd quarter worth approximately $269,000.
+Finally, IFP Advisors Inc lifted its stake in ViacomCBS by 12.7% in the 3rd quarter.
+IFP Advisors Inc now owns 7,618 shares of the company’s stock worth $215,000 after purchasing an additional 861 shares in the last quarter.
+80.47% of the stock is currently owned by institutional investors and hedge funds.

 ViacomCBS Company Profile